Montreal Neurological Institute and Hospital: Open Science

 Dr. Guy Rouleau, the current Director of The Neuro, was awarded the Canada Gairdner Wightman award in 2020, for identifying and elucidating the genetic architecture of neurological and psychiatric diseases, including ALS, autism and schizophrenia, and his leadership in the field of Open Science.

 A Killam Institution

 The Montreal Neurological Institute is a Killam Institution, supported by the Killam Trusts.
 In 1966, the Izaak Walton Killam Memorial Endowment Fund and Fund for Advanced Studies were established at the Montreal Neurological Institute through the bequest of Dorothy Johnston Killam.
 These funds support the academic and training mission of the Institute.

+McConnell Brain Imaging Center

+The McConnell Brain Imaging Center (BIC) is The Neuro's multimodal platform for neuroimaging and neuroinformatics research.
+Launched in 1984 by then MNI director Dr. William Feindel with the support of the McConnell Family Foundation, the BIC has grown into the largest neuroimaging facility in Canada.
+Julien Doyon is the director of the McConnell Brain Imaging Center.